jepalza/FB_OPENCASCADE/README.md

 `libstdc++-6.dll`
 `libwinpthread-1.dll`

-***The reason for using version OCCT V7.7 from 2022 on WIN32 is for practical reasons, given that since versions 7.8 there is no longer a Windows installer, and furthermore, there is no longer a project for VC10 and support for X32 has been removed, and I, even in 2026, am still working on x32 and VC10, I can't avoid it....***
+***The reason for using version OCCT V7.7 from 2022 on WIN32 is for practical reasons, given that since versions 7.8 there is no longer a Windows installer, and furthermore, there is no longer a project for VC10 and support for X32 has been removed, and I, even in 2026, am still working on x32 and VC10, I can't avoid it....***  :blush:

 **Translated with DeepL.com (free version)**